 In English

-Marian ilmestyskirja and Makuuhaavoja are currently only available in Finnish, but hopefully that will change.
-Want to acquire translation rights or know a publisher who might be interested in publishing an important novel about disability?
+My novels are currently only available in Finnish, but hopefully that will change.
+Interested in acquiring translation rights or know a publisher who might be interested in translating an important novel about disability?
 Get in touch by email!
+Any company publishing a translation could apply for a grant from Finnish Literature Exchange.

 Marian ilmestyskirja (Maria’s Book of Revelations)